Welcome! I’m happy that you’re here. Glue & Glitter uses gadgets and shortcuts to create easy vegan comfort food recipes for busy people.

 I live in Atlanta, Georgia with my husband, six-year-old son, and two very sassy rescue dogs.

-As a working mom, I understand how important it is to have an arsenal of simple, flavorful vegan meals that don’t take a lot of effort to put together.
+As a working mom, I understand how important it is to have an arsenal of simple, flavorful meals that don’t take a lot of effort to put together.
 My goal with every recipe I create is to find ways to make eating vegan not just delicious but affordable and doable in the long term.

-If you’re new to eating vegan, I recommend starting with this guide to creating easy vegan recipes, which has helpful tips on stocking the pantry along with a printable shopping list that you can use to navigate the grocery store more effectively.
-It also includes a guide to (optional) handy kitchen gadgets that can help make home cooking a lot quicker and easier and a breakdown of simple vegan recipes by meal.
+If you’re new to eating vegan, I recommend starting with this guide to creating easy vegan recipes, which has helpful tips on stocking your pantry along with a printable shopping list that you can use to navigate the grocery store more effectively.
+It also includes a guide to handy kitchen gadgets that can help make home cooking a lot quicker and easier and a breakdown of simple vegan recipes by meal.

 About Glue & Glitter

 This site is all about creating simple, reasonably healthy vegan recipes for busy people.
 I try to steer away from special ingredients and focus on doable, delicious dishes that anyone can make.

 I say reasonably healthy, because I firmly believe that everything is about balance.
 You’ll find plenty of kale salads in this space, but you’ll also find deliciously-decadent baked mac and cheese (yes, it’s vegan!).